fccview/cronmaster/README.md

 ### Important Notes for Docker

-- The container runs with `network_mode: host` to access system information
+- The container runs with `network_mode: host` and `pid: "host"` to access system information
-- Root user is required for cron operations
+- Root user is required for cron operations and direct file access
 - System directories are mounted as read-only for security
+- Crontab files are accessed directly via file system mounts at `/host/cron/crontabs` and `/host/crontab` for real-time reading and writing
-- `NEXT_PUBLIC_HOST_PROJECT_DIR` is required in order for the scripts created within the app to run properly.
+- `NEXT_PUBLIC_HOST_PROJECT_DIR` is required in order for the scripts created within the app to run properly
+- The `DOCKER=true` environment variable enables direct file access mode for crontab operations

 ## Usage